 - a.
 The master's degree specialization in School Counseling is a 48-hour program designed to prepare counselors with the skills needed to provide counseling, consulting, and comprehensive guidance services in elementary and secondary school settings.
-Graduates from this program will help students focus on academic, personal/social and career development so they achieve success in school and are prepared to lead fulfilling lives as responsible members of society. - b.
-Kentucky Provisional certification as a guidance/school counselor is granted when students earn the master's degree.
+Graduates from this program will help students focus on academic, personal/social and career development so they achieve success in school and are prepared to lead fulfilling lives as responsible members of society. - Students who successfully complete the master's degree will be recommended for Kentucky Provisional certification as a guidance/school counselor.